pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 ## Installation

-jQuery Core is the main jQuery library, it’s what people refer to when they say "jQuery."
+jQuery Core is the main jQuery library; it’s what people refer to when they say "jQuery."
 The jQuery Foundation maintains other software including [jQuery UI](https://app.pluralsight.com/library/courses/jquery-plugins-jquery-ui/table-of-contents), jQuery Mobile, jQuery Color and QUnit.
 In practice, most people just use jQuery Core, which is what this tutorial covers.

 jQuery is a single file that you can just point a script tag at.
 You can host your own copy, but it’s generally better to use a content delivery network.
 Every CDN hosts jQuery, and jQuery has official releases on the MaxCDN network.